yyy7777777/ART_TRACK/README.md

 - **Complex motion patterns** such as abrupt acceleration, sharp turns, and nonlinear movement
 - **Long-term identity preservation** in closed-space observation chambers

+**Note:** Due to data access restrictions and the nature of the space science experimental videos, **SpaceAnimal-MOT is not publicly available at this time**.
+This repository releases the tracking code and benchmark results only.

 <center>
 <img src="assets/data.jpg" width="700"/>
 </center>